boltsparts/BOLTS_archive/backends/website/docs/specs/blt_spec_0.1.rst

 Collection Header
 -----------------

-The collection header is an associative array that contains general informations regarding the Collection.
+The collection header is an associative array that contains general information regarding the Collection.
 It contains the following keys:

 - name: optional.
 A name for the collection.
 - description: optional.
 A description of the contents of this collection.